Punjab University Awards PhD Degree - UrduPoint

 Punjab University Awards PhD Degree

-The Punjab University has awarded PhD degree to Nimra Afzal D/o Muhammad Afzal Bhatti in the subject of Zoology after approval of her thesis entitled 'Impact of Air Quality in Working Environments of Different Hospitals of Lahore, Pakistan'
+Punjab University (PU) has awarded PhD degree to Abdul Rauf s/o Muhammad Rafique in the subject of Education after approval of his thesis titled 'Effect of Directed ActivitiesRelated to Texts on English Reading Comprehension and Writing Skills of grade XI students"